 (Pro 2) Interoperable Lens Support: Sony continues to have a hold on the mirrorless digital camera niche because these cameras support interchangeable lenses.
 Unlike some brands, you can even use a Sony camera with a third-party after-market lens from a different brand.
 If it’s compatible with a Samsung NX mini camera remains to be seen.

 (Con 2) Sony Isn’t Known as a DSLR Brand: While Sony offers commendable DSLR options that can go head-to-head with Nikon’s offerings, this isn’t the brand’s focus.
+Therefore, you don’t need to know how to use a DSLR camera.
 Sony began offering DSLRs after acquiring its competitor, Minolta.
 However, mirrorless cameras have always been the brand’s priority for more substantive camera options, and they boast a megapixel count that often surpasses that of their competitors.
+Despite not having many DLSR options, you can still learn how to put a digital slave flash on a camera.

 (Con 3) Less Native Lens Availability: While Sony cameras support interchangeable lenses — even from third-party brands — they don’t offer as many native lenses compared to what’s available within the Canon and Nikon ecosystems.
 To find the right camera for your lens, check out our Canon EOS M100 review.